 Bait food placed inside the shelters makes them even more attractive.
 Colorado State University researchers have found that wheat germ and wheat bran are effective baits for European earwigs.
 The insects reportedly like molasses, too.

 Like all insect traps, a trap made of cardboard or newspaper should be inspected regularly and emptied.
 Soapy water can be used to kill any earwigs that are found.

 Tree Tanglefoot for Insect Control

 Tree Tanglefoot is reportedly a very helpful product for controlling earwigs.
+I've never used it myself, but the entomologist in the video above recommends it.
 It's made of natural ingredients, including resins and wax, and doesn't contain pesticides.
 It works by creating a very sticky surface that traps earwigs and other insect pests.
 Tanglefoot traps insects mechanically instead of being poisonous.
-It's nontoxic to humans, pets and insects.
+It's nontoxic to humans, pets, and insects.

 The above description applies to the organic version of Tree Tanglefoot.
 This is sold in yellow and white containers.
-Tanglefoot is also sold in green and white containers, which aren't organic.
+The product is also sold in green and white containers, which aren't organic.

-Tangefoot doesn't dry out and is weatherproof.
-It works well when it's brushed on duct tape that has been wrapped around a tree trunk.
+Tanglefoot doesn't dry out and is weatherproof.
+It's said to work well when it's brushed on duct tape that has been wrapped around a tree trunk.
 The tape makes it easy to remove the Tanglefoot at the end of the season.
-If Tanglefoot is applied directly to tree bark it will stain the bark.
+If the product is applied directly to tree bark, it will stain the tree.
 According to the manufacturer's website, however, the stain doesn't damage trees.
-Tanglefoot is sticky for humans as well as insects, so gloves should be worn when it's being applied or removed.
+The product is sticky for humans as well as insects, so gloves should be worn when it's being applied or removed.

 © 2013 Linda Crampton